 Leftover salad soup is quick, easy, delicious and the perfect way of using up too much dressed salad.
 There's a double benefit as it cuts down on food waste, too.

-Use fry light instead of olive oil to make this Slimming World Syn Free
+Use fry light instead of olive oil to make this Slimming World Syn Free.
+Naturally vegan, vegetarian and gluten free.

 - 2 cups salad